bitnami/containers/bitnami/postgresql/README.md

 ```

 **Note!**
-When `POSTGRES_USER` is is specified, the `postgres` user is not assigned a password and as a result you cannot login remotely to the PostgreSQL server as the `postgres` user.
+When `POSTGRES_USER` is specified, the `postgres` user is not assigned a password and as a result you cannot login remotely to the PostgreSQL server as the `postgres` user.

 ## Setting up a streaming replication